 Nothing is more disconcerting than to discover a problem with your plants.
-But instead of getting all worked up the things you cannot do and throwing them away, why not learn what you can do.
+But instead of getting worked up over things you cannot do and throwing them away, why not learn what you can do.
 The basic care of damaged plants may not be as difficult as you think.
 With a little know how, you can find ways for reviving stress damaged plants and making them well again.

 Damaged Plant Care